L-Strobel/omod/README.md

 Census information of the region is not required but helpful;
 see python_tools/format_zensus2011.py for an example of how to correctly format census data for OMOD.

+With Version 2.2 you can know also use [Overture Maps](https://overturemaps.org) instead of OSM for building data, which is more complete in certain parts of the world (e.g., South Korea).

+Publication:
-The methodology behind the demand generation process is explained in the publication [OMOD: An open-source tool for creating disaggregated mobility demand based on OpenStreetMap](https://doi.org/10.1016/j.compenvurbsys.2023.102029).
+- The methodology behind the demand generation process is explained in the publication [OMOD: An open-source tool for creating disaggregated mobility demand based on OpenStreetMap](https://doi.org/10.1016/j.compenvurbsys.2023.102029)
+- The methodology behind the mode choice model is explained the publication [Transport Mode Choice for Disaggregated Mobility Demand Generation](https://ieeexplore.ieee.org/abstract/document/11003939)

 ## Get Started